layer-3/clearsync/docs/scripts/deploy_clearsync.md

 The scripts expects two environment variables:

-- `MNEMONIC` - mnemonic phrase of the deployer account
+- `MNEMONIC` - mnemonic phrase of the deployer account.
+Can be `undefined`, in which case the deployer account will be the first account from selected network specified in `hardhat.config.ts`.
 - `STAGE` - stage of the deployment, one of `testnet`, `canarynet`, `mainnet`

 > Note: in `mainnet` stage only the `YellowAdjudicator`, `ClearingApp`, `EscrowApp` are deployed, and not the tokens.